sunlightlabs/drumbone/README.md

+**NOTE**: See more complete documentation, with better examples, on Sunlight's [official documentation for our APIs](http://services.sunlightlabs.com/docs/Drumbone_API/)

 Drumbone is a RESTful JSON API over data about legislators, bills, and roll call votes.
 Unlike the [Sunlight Labs Congress API](http://services.sunlightlabs.com/docs/Sunlight%20Congress%20API/), all data is taken from existing APIs and data sources (especially [GovTrack](http://govtrack.us)); there is no original data here.

 The name "Drumbone" is taken from the name of an instrument created from PVC pipes whose length can be adjusted as needed to create various sounds and music.
 Accordingly, the purpose of Drumbone is to pipe in data from disparate sources, and redistribute it in the simplest and most flexible format possible.